Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Supplementary Material

 \end{itemize}

-\section{Without Seed Constraints}
+\subsection{Without Seed Constraints}

 We also experiment with CHGNN by \textit{not} specifying the seed constraints and note down the results in this section.
 One of the drawbacks of using a GNN without seed constraints, is that we cannot guarantee a clean separation of the application's distinct functionalities.
-As a result, there are instances where the GNN outputs a cluster that may have more than one functionality.
-Hence the clusters obtained from the GNN without seed constraints may not be cleanly differentiable.
+As a result, there are instances where the output clusters have more/less than one functionality.
+Hence, the clusters obtained from the GNN without seed constraints may not be cleanly differentiable.
+Note that in the absence of SME inputs for $K$ (and seeds), we choose that value of $K$ which maximises modularity of the communities.
+For example, in Figure \ref{fig:image5}, $K=9$ for Genapp.
+Although this maximises the modularity metric - there is no clear \textbf{functional role} for each cluster.
+This is the main motivation behind incorporating deep domain knowledge with the help of seeds.

+\textbf{Note} : As we do not use seed constraints in the following results, we use the original vanilla COGCN (and not \textbf{COGCN++}).

 We show the reviewer's qualitative analysis of these clusters in Table \ref{tab:outliers2}.
 In this analysis as well, all reviewers agree that CHGNN is a better microservice recommender than COGCN.
 We additionally show the clusters generated for Genapp in Figure \ref{fig:image5}.
 As depicted in Figure \ref{fig:image5}, we see that CHGNN has better formed clusters than COGCN, as it is able to cleanly separate between the customer and policy functionality.
 But COGCN ends up mixing some functionalities of customer and policy together.
 However, both results are still inferior to the results in Figure. \ref{fig:image2}.